akki202112/Demo-repo/README.md

 #Demo

-This is a demo repository for Github learning.
+This is a demo repository for Git and Github learning .